JediMasterSlagle/Final/README.md

 #### [2020 Data](https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/CRSS/2020/)

   - We used accident.csv and vehicle.csv for our analysis
-  - We narrowed down the files to inlcude only columns we believe could likely affect car crash fatalities
+  - Narrowed down the files to inlcude only columns we believe could likely affect car crash fatalities
+    - From the accident.csv, region, urbanicity (rural or urban), month, year, day of the week, light condion, weather
+    - From the vehicle.csv, make and model, car year
+    - Note: we did not end up using every variable in our database in our final analysis
+  - Joined accident.csv and vehicle.csv on accident case number

 ### Transform Data